-Create a Petri net in APNN (Abstract Petri Net Notation).
-Implies the mode 'petrinet'.
-Create a Dot representation of the structure generated in the current mode which can be any kind of Petri net (mode 'petrinet').
-Create an additional information file.
-Implies the mode 'petrinet'.
-Create a LoLA place/transition net.
-Implies the mode petrinet.

-'owfn' Create a low-level oWFN in LoLA file format.
-Implies the mod 'petrinet'. ʻpep' Create a Petri net in low-level PEP notation.
-Implies the mod 'petrinet'. 'pnml' Create a PNML Petri net.
+'apnn' Create a Petri net in APNN (Abstract Petri Net Notation).
+Implies the mode 'petrinet'. 'dot' Create a dot representation of the structure generated in the current mode which can be any kind of Petri net (mode 'petrinet' or the control flow graph (mode 'cfg'). 'info' Create an additional information file.
+Implies the mode 'petrinet'. 'lola' Create a LoLA place/transition net.
+Implies the mode petrinet. 'owfn' Create a low-level oWFN in Fiona file format.
+Implies the mode 'petrinet'. 'pep' Create a Petri net in low-level PEP notation.
+Implies the mode 'petrinet'. 'pnml' Create a PNML Petri net.
 Implies the mode 'petrinet'. 'xml' Create an XML (Extensible Markup Lanuage) file.
-Implies the mod pretty.
+Implies the mode pretty.

-If you want to use more than one output file format you have to add (-f')/(--fileformat') to each file format.
+If you want to use more than one output file format you have to add -f'/--fileformat to each file format.
 Please note that the underlying modes of the given file formats are the same, i.e. you cannot create XML and LoLA files together since XML uses the mode 'pretty' whereas LoLA uses the mode 'petrinet'.